MJjainam/MJjainam/README.md

 - I'm currently working on
-  - Building Microservices
+  - Gemini CLI
-  - Kubernetes / CRDs / Custom Controllers
+  - MCP / A2A
-  - Golang
+  - Build CI Systems / Security

 - I'm currently exploring
-  - Linux networking
+  - Networking
   - Various CNCF project
   - ML/AI Ops tools to build better ones

 - Other misc tools I use for my work:
-  - Git, Saltstack, VSCode, Postman, Python, Postgres, gRPC, go-pg.
+  - Git, Go, Java, Typescript, VSCode, Postman, Postgres, gRPC, go-pg.

 - You can reach me on